findy-network/findy-network.github.io/content/en/blog/apple-mdl/index.md

   title: "Image #:counter"
 ---

+How to heck we have ended up this mesh.
+We should be the number one in the world. that was a promise. we had even a press release of it. but no. here we are without the mobile driver's license or digital ID.

+You might ask who is we. findland of course. tech nerds of the world. at lest we think so.

+# background ends

-As a tech nerd these last couple of years have been most frustrated.
-The similar situation was when I couldn't do my taxes with government's digital service as normal citizens could.
-I was part-time freelancer.
+As a tech nerd, these last couple of years have been most frustrating.
+A similar situation was when I couldn’t do my taxes with the government’s digital service when normal citizens could.
+I was a part-time freelancer—no candy for me.

 They have fixed that since then.
-But now, as a normal Finn, I cannot use may mobile devices to authenticate myself in face2face situations.
+But now, as a regular Finn, I cannot use my mobile devices to authenticate myself in face-to-face situations.
 WTF, I want my color TV!

 # Real Beginning is here

-It's been somewhat funny that we don't have a Mobile Drivers license working in Finland.
+It's been somewhat funny that we don't have a Mobile Drivers license in Finland.
 In the Nordics we are usually quite good with the things related to digital and mobile services.
 For example, we have had somewhat famous bank IDs from early 90's.